louiseka/txt2html-practice/README.md

-# Text to HTML
+# Text to HTML - Week 1 – TechNative Digital's Software Development: Tech Finishing School

 ## Description

-For week 1 of TechNative Digital's Software Development - Tech Finishing School, we were tasked to convert plain text documents into structured and semantic HTML markup in pairs.
-This project includes a semantic HTML structure for a dictionary and recipe webpage.
+In the first week, we worked in pairs to convert plain text documents into structured, semantic HTML.
+This project includes a dictionary page and a recipe page, both built with semantic HTML markup.

 ## Technologies used

 - HTML

+## Key Learnings

+- Writing clean, semantic HTML
+- Structuring content for accessibility and readability
+- Converting unstructured text into well-formed markup
+- Pair programming